Human-elephant conflict: A deadly battle over ever decreasing land

 Why elephants form unusual all-male groups ganging up in human-occupied areas

-Every year, 100 humans (in some years it may be 300 people) and 40-50 elephants are killed during crop raiding in India, according to an NGO World Wide Fund for Nature.
+Every year, 100 humans (in some years it maybe 300 people) and 40-50 elephants are killed during crop-raiding in India, according to an NGO World Wide Fund for Nature.

 Water scarcity